Calgary Personal Injury Lawyers

 In order to receive long-term disability benefits you must meet the “disability test” in your policy.
 The test for eligibility usually changes depending on how long it has been since your disability started.
 For the first two years of your disability, most policies offer coverage if you cannot work in your “own occupation”.
 After two years this test can become more difficult by requiring you to prove that you cannot do “any occupation” to which you are reasonably suited to do by training, education, or experience.

 Every disability policy can vary so it is very important to read the policy carefully.
 If you have questions about your eligibility, or if the insurance company has denied your disability benefits, we recommend you contact our Edmonton disability lawyers today for help.
-You don’t pay anything unless we get compensation on your behalf.

 Insurance companies often deny disability claims, and this can be for a number of different reasons.
 The denial can come at any stage of your claim, including right at the outset.
 Here are some of the most common reasons that claims are denied: